 Hands down, the most important feature of the USDA loan is that it requires zero down.
 It allows for 100% financing of an eligible home’s purchase price.
 FHA loans require a minimum of 3.5% down payment, adding thousands to upfront expenses.
 The no-money-down feature has allowed many people to buy a home who would otherwise be locked out of homeownership.

 Here’s your chance at a zero-down home loan.
 Apply here (Oct 24th, 2021)

 The USDA Guarantee

-The USDA loan is guaranteed by the U.S. government.
+The USDA loan is guaranteed by the U.S. government — specifically by the U.S. Department of Agriculture.
 Guaranteed does not mean that every borrower’s approval is certain.
 Rather, it means that USDA will reimburse lenders if the borrower defaults on the loan.
 The USDA backing removes much of the risk from the loan and allows banks and mortgage companies to offer a zero-down loan at incredibly low rates.

 The USDA Guarantee Fee